mschmidtkorth/logseq-msk-docs/pages/Logseq - Unofficial Documentation.md

 			  1. Restart Logseq, or
 			  1. Go to _[[Settings]] > Clear Cache_ or use `Cmd+Shift+R` to reload without cache (you will need to restore your settings)
 		- Another reason is that the reference does not link to the correct file - for example, you have a file `2021_01_01.md` but link to it via `[[2021-01-01]]` (note the dashes - and rename the file)
-		- If you use the desktop application and force quit it instead of closing it properly, the content displayed when opening it again may not reflect he actual content.
-Logseq saves its graph database (the meta information about your files) when being properly closed. [[Reindex]] your content to make it appear again.
+		- If you use the desktop application and force quit it instead of closing it properly, the content displayed when opening it again may not reflect the actual content.
+Logseq saves its [[graph]] database (the meta information about your files) only when being properly closed.
+However, no actual content is lost. [[Reindex]] your content to make it appear again.
 - # Resources
   heading:: true
   collapsed:: true